ucsd-ml-arts/generative-text-andy/README.md

 I try to change different hyperparameters to make the outcome more meaningful.
 By changing the temperture hypermeter low and embedding dim high, I am getting a more meaning ful text.
 The outcome difference between different trainning data is also more significant.

 It is also very interesting that if the epoch is too large; the model will over trained.
 It will keep output the same text line.
 Hence, a number of 50 will be enough.

+The code requires TensorFlow, NumPy and IPython libraries.
+It is recommended to run the code on a platform/computer that has sufficient GPU power.
+It is because the training phase takes a lot of computing power.

 ## References